json-api/json-api/_format/1.1/index.md

     of the general error.
 * `status`: the HTTP status code applicable to this problem, expressed as a string value.
-* `code`: an application-specific error code, expressed as a string value.
 * `title`: a short, human-readable summary of the problem that **SHOULD NOT** change from occurrence to occurrence of the problem, except for purposes of localization.